Jackson County, Tennessee: Politics

 As a secessionist Middle Tennessee county, Jackson County was historically one of the most Democratic in the state.
 Only once up to 2008 did a Democrat lose the county – when Warren G. Harding carried Jackson County by ninety votes in his record popular-vote landslide of 1920, due to large increases in voter turnout for the isolationist cause Harding espoused.
 Along with Lewis County it was one of two Tennessee counties to be carried by both Hubert Humphrey in 1968 and George McGovern in 1972.

-However, like all of Appalachia and surrounding areas, Jackson County has since 2000 seen a very rapid shift towards the Republican Party due to opposition to the Democratic Party's liberal views on social issues.
-Whereas Al Gore (who grew up in nearby Smith County) won almost seventy percent of the vote in 2000, Barack Obama won by only thirty-nine votes in 2008, Mitt Romney became only the second Republican to carry the county in 2012 and Donald Trump four years later received a proportion of the vote for the GOP historically associated with Unionist East Tennessee counties.
+However, like most of Appalachia and surrounding areas, Jackson County has since 2000 seen a very rapid shift towards the Republican Party due to opposition to the Democratic Party's liberal views on social issues.
+Whereas Al Gore (who grew up in neighboring Smith County) won almost seventy percent of the vote in 2000, Barack Obama won by only thirty-nine votes in 2008, Mitt Romney became only the second Republican to carry the county in 2012 and Donald Trump four years later received over 70% of the vote - the first time that any Republican even surpassed 60% of the vote in Jackson County.
+Trump successively gained more and more in Jackson County in 2020 and 2024, even reaching 80% of the vote in the latter, although Republican Senator Marsha Blackburn failed to reach 80% on the same ballot in the concurrent U.S. Senate election.

+Despite this drastic shift in the county overall at the federal level, Democrats continued to compete in the Gainesboro town limits in statewide elections as recently as 2018, when former Governor Phil Bredesen lost Gainesboro by just a 4.4% margin even as he lost to Blackburn statewide by double-digits.
+Republican Governor Bill Lee also did more poorly in Gainesboro than statewide in both 2018 and 2022.
+Furthermore, conservative Democrat John Mark Windle represented Jackson County in the state House until 2022, when he switched to being an independent politician, Jackson County was drawn out of the 41st state House district and into the neighboring 40th district and Windle narrowly lost re-election to Republican Ed Butler in his redrawn district.

+Real estate development company RidgeRunner purchased property near Gainesboro in 2022 with plans to establish new communities for conservative Christian families.
+The development has attracted media attention with proponents viewing it as a revitalization effort for a county that experienced population decline, bringing new residents and economic activity.
+Critics argue the project promotes exclusionary ideals, with some labeling it an attempt to establish enclaves rooted in Christian nationalism, raising concerns among local residents about cultural and demographic changes in the county.